 of the principal Act as substituted by this section.

-”.
+3 The Gas Pipelines Access (Western Australia) Law) ceased to apply when the National Act Access (WA) Act 2009 commenced on 1 Jan 2010.

-3 The Acts Amendment (Petroleum) Act 1990 s.
+4 The Acts Amendment (Petroleum) Act 1990 s.
 139(2), (3) and (4) reads as follows:

-“

 (2) Section 44 of the principal Act as amended by this Act applies in relation to applications for approval of transfers of licences lodged after the commencement of this section.